PeakIndicators/Getting-Started-On-Azure-ML/studio-designer.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/designer5.gif)

 ### Train a machine learning model
-Now that you have the modules in place to process the data, you can set up the training modules.
+Now that we have the modules in place to process the data, we can set up the training modules.

-Because you want to predict price, which is a number, you can use a regression algorithm.
-For this example, you use a linear regression model.
+Designer provides around 19 different Machine Learning Algorithms that can be selected.
+This training steps can be divided into:

+* Split the data
+* Train the model
+* Score the model
+* Evaluate the model

-Split the data
+#### Split the data
 Splitting data is a common task in machine learning.
 You will split your data into two separate datasets.
 One dataset will train the model and the other will test how well the model performed.

 In the module palette, expand the section Data Transformation and find the Split Data module.